dmacneill/AxisID/README.md

 For each image in `image_dir` with filename *image*.tif or *image*.jpg there should be a corresponding file in `annotation_dir` with filename *image*-edges.csv.
 The first line of *image*-edges.csv should contain the ground-truth crystallographic orientation for the image.

-The other two important modules are `model.py`, which defines the model, and `scheduler.py` which defines the learning rate scheduler.
-The default is a step decay schedule (see [StepLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html)).
+The other two important modules are `model.py`, which defines the model, and `schedulers.py` which defines the learning rate schedulers.
+The default is to use a constant learning rate, but [step-decay](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html) or [one-cycle](https://www.fast.ai/2018/07/02/adam-weight-decay/) polices can be used with the command line arguments `--scheduler StepDecay` or `--scheduler OneCycle` respectively.
 The parameters of the scheduler should be passed to `train.py` using`--scheduler_params`.
-If none are passed no scheduler is used.

 One final comment is that the predicted and ground-truth angles are only compared moduluo 30° in the loss function.
 This is because, for hexagonal boron nitride and graphene, the crystal axis orientation can only be determined moduluo 30° from microscope images.
 For other materials a different value might be necessary; to change the value change the `modulus` variable in `shared_functions.py`.